yorevs/py-gradle-template/docs/CONTRIBUTING.md

 # Contributing with HomeSetup

-Thank you for your interest using AskAI.
+Thank you for your interest using py-gradle-template.

 You are welcome to contribute with the project by following the guidelines below: